-Individual protection measures, such as personal protective equipment General information: Exposure Guidelines: Threshold Limit
+Individual protection measures, such as personal protective equipment General information: Exposure Guidelines: Threshold Limit \

 Exposure Guidelines: Threshold Limit Values (TLVs) and Biological Exposure Indices (BEIs) are values published by the American Conference of Government Industrial Hygienists (ACGIH).
 ACGIH Statement of Positions Regarding the TLVs® and BEIs® states that the TLV-TWA should be used as a guide in the control of health hazards and should not be used to indicate a fine line between safe and dangerous exposures.
-See Section

-10 for information on potential fume constituents of health interest.
+See Section 10 for information on potential fume constituents of health interest.
 Threshold Limit Values are figures published by the American Conference of Government Industrial Hygienists.

-Maximum Fume Exposure GuidelineTM (MFEG)TM for this product (based on content of Manganese) is 0.4 mg/m3.
+Maximum Fume Exposure GuidelineTM (MFEG)TM for this product (based on content of Chromium (VI)) is 0.2 mg/m3.
 This exposure guideline is calculated using the most conservative value of the ACGIH TLV or OSHA PEL for the stated substance.
+If your local applicable exposure limits are lower than the ACGIH TLV or OSHA PEL for any of the metallic substances listed in Section 2 or 3 of this SDS, you must take that into consideration before utilizing or applying this guideline.

+Eye/face protection:

-Eye/face protection: Wear helmet or use face shield with filter lens shade number 12 or darker for open arc processes - or follow the recommendations as specified in ANSI Z49.1, Section 4, based on your process and settings.
+Wear helmet or use face shield with filter lens shade number 12 or darker for open arc processes - or follow the recommendations as specified in

+ANSI Z49.1, Section 4, based on your process and settings.
 No specific lens shade recommendation for submerged arc or electroslag processes.
 Shield others by providing appropriate screens and flash goggles.

-Skin Protection
+Skin Protection Hand Protection:

-Respiratory Protection:

-Hand Protection: Wear protective gloves.
+Wear protective gloves.
 Suitable gloves can be recommended by the glove supplier.